Unified Metadata Model (UMM)

-The UMM is an extensible metadata model which provides a ‘Rosetta stone’ or cross-walk for mapping between CMR-supported metadata standards.
+The UMM is an extensible metadata model which provides a cross-walk for mapping between CMR-supported metadata standards.
 Rather than create mappings from each CMR-supported metadata standard to each other, each standard is mapped centrally to the UMM model, thus reducing the number of translations required from n x (n-1) to 2n.

 Note: n is the number of CMR-supported metadata standards.

 An example of mappings among collection metadata standards is depicted in the diagram to the right.

 At the time of this writing, the UMM provides mappings to and from: